PGY-0, Class of 2026

 Medical Interests: Holistic medicine (being open to my patients’ interests and preferred mode of healing, allopathic/osteopathic, homeopathic/naturopathic, western/eastern), music therapy (using music in my practice as a tool for mental health treatment), community medicine, global medicine, LGBTQ medicine, teaching/mentoring

 Hobbies: Musician: singer/songwriter, playing guitar, music production, performing, stoked to discover all the open mics in Long Beach (check me out on Spotify: KENDALL).
-Outdoor adventures: jogging, hiking/trekking (usually getting lost to find the ultimate waterfall or view), kayaking, gardening, just standing outside and soaking in the sun, yes, the sun is a definitely hobby.
+Outdoor adventures: jogging, hiking/trekking (usually getting lost to find the ultimate waterfall or view), kayaking, gardening, just standing outside and soaking in the sun, yes, the sun is definitely a hobby.
 Sports/games: volleyball, frisbee, table tennis, corn hole, spike ball, double solitaire, really any game/challenge.
 Traveling abroad: usually solo travel but currently working on traveling with companions (might prevent future motor bike accidents and tattoos).
 Working out and cooking without a recipe in the kitchen.
 Laughing, giggling, and laughing at my own jokes.

 Fun Fact About Yourself: I have a birthmark in my left eye (not sure if that is medically accurate, but there is definitely something going on in my left eye).
 I’m getting a tattoo inspired by each place I travel…abroad, sorry mom.